The market is filled with things I’ve never seen before.

 Though Chinese government officials have spent years touring national parks in the United States, taking away lessons on tourism, financial operations, and strategies for dealing with surrounding communities, there is no test case that’s truly comparable for how things might go in China.
 “This new national park system is an exploration,” Feng says.
 “The government can’t really do what has been done before in other places.
 National park creation here is a totally new process that’s going to look very different from other nations.”
 However, it may have some commonalities with national monument creation in the United States.
 As sitting U.S. presidents have done with national monuments, President Xi Jinping will be able to declare and revoke protection status of lands as it pleases him.

 The attractions of Guanba’s townsite can be fully taken in in a short walk from the recently built pavilion building to the end of the road where the reserve begins—and where people are barred from entry.
 Along the road, tiny green butterflies flit between dove and camphor trees.
 A natural spring trickles down from the mountains, under boarded walkways.
-I stop to read a professional-looking sign, one of the few translated into English—somewhat crudely, as is common in rural China: “Preserve Upper Yangtze River Watershed to Stabilize Water Supply Project,” it says.
+I stop to read a professional-looking sign, one of the few translated into English—somewhat crudely, as is common in China: “Preserve Upper Yangtze River Watershed to Stabilize Water Supply Project,” it says.

 Anytime someone mentions the Yangtze, it’s hard not to think of the Three Gorges Dam project of the 1990s and 2000s.
 Biologists believe that the dam project pushed the imperiled Yangtze dolphin to extinction.
 It also forced the relocation of more than 1.3 million people over the 17 years it took to complete the dam, generating an image crisis for China that still haunts the nation.
 The government claimed the dam would bring prosperity and stability to those downstream.
 By 2011, though, China’s state council admitted in an official statement that the project had created “problems that must be urgently resolved in the resettlement and wealth-making of immigrants, environmental protection, and geological disaster prevention.”

 Geologists had feared that the damming of so much water would increase the risk of landslides and earthquakes.
 Their predictions turned out to be right.
-The government has since acknowledged an increase in the frequency of earthquakes, though they’ve denied that the dam played any role in the 2008 Sichuan earthquake that killed approximately 87,000 people.
+The government has since acknowledged an increase in the frequency of earthquakes, though they’ve denied that the dam played any role in the 2008 Sichuan earthquake that killed roughly 87,000 people.